CamFlow/documentation/docs/configuration.md

 ### compression

-TODO I couldn't find any relevant references to "compression" in the SoCC paper describing CamFlow.
-As a result, this description is based on the concept from Ma 2018 "Kernel-Supported Cost-Effective Audit Logging for Causality Tracking".
-Let's see if I'm right...maybe only for the "duplicate" parameter?

 "Compressing" provenance means emitting as few provenance records as possible to capture an interaction.
 For example, if a process reads a file three times, then a compressed provenance record would contain only one read relation while a complete provenance record would contain three relations.